rvanbaalen/runner-manager/README.md

 `actions-runner-[osx/linux]-[lowercase architecture]-[version].tar.gz`

-# Configuration and settings defaults
+## Configuration and settings defaults

 If a `runners.config.json` file is present in the current directory, its values will be used as defaults.
-Otherwise, after adding a new runner is added, you’ll be prompted to save the current settings as defaults in a new `runners.config.json` file for future use.
+Otherwise, after adding a new runner is added, you'll be prompted to save the current settings as defaults in a new `runners.config.json` file for future use.

-# Cleanup
+## Cleanup

 If any command fails during runner setup, the script automatically cleans up by removing the runner folder.

+## Contributing

+Contributions are welcome!
+Please feel free to [open an issue](https://github.com/rvanbaalen/runner-manager/issues) or [submit a pull request](https://github.com/rvanbaalen/runner-manager/pulls).

-# License
+## License

-See LICENSE file
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/rvanbaalen/runner-manager/blob/main/LICENSE) file for details.

 Happy self-hosting! 🤖